The Gaussian-Head OFL Family: One-Shot Federated Learning from Client Global Statistics: Deepening and discussion on multi-round baselines and reproducibility

 \subsection{Summary}

 These results highlight a fundamental distinction between classical and one-shot FL.
 Multi-round methods suffer from slow and unstable convergence under heterogeneous settings while GH-OFL leverages a principled Gaussian and Fisher-space formulation to achieve high accuracy in a single communication round.
-The curves presented here complement the main paper by showing the empirical limitations of two traditional FL baselines such as FedAvg and FedProx, thereby reinforcing the motivation for one-shot, statistics-driven federated learning.
+The curves presented here complement the main paper by showing the empirical limitations of three traditional FL baselines such as FedAvg, FedProx and SCAFFOLD thereby reinforcing the motivation for one-shot, statistics-driven federated learning.

+\textbf{Code Availability.} The complete multi-round FL baseline implementations (FedAvg, FedProx and SCAFFOLD) used in this study are publicly available at: \url{https://github.com/FabioTur-dev/SCAFFOLD_baseline}.

+The official implementation of the \textbf{GH-OFL} family, including Gaussian and Fisher-space heads, is available at: \url{https://github.com/FabioTur-dev/One-Shot-FL}.